I Was Terrible At Filling In My Brows—Until I Found This

 I put the formula to the test the next morning and was incredibly impressed at how much control I had in drawing in tiny strokes.
 It was thanks to the slimmest, yet still flat, tip I'd ever seen.
 Soft results and no block-y look?
 I was shocked.

 I haven't stopped using the eyebrow pencil since — which was one month ago —and I dare to call it my newest holy grail item, especially for summer.
-With its waterproof and smudge-proof formula, I've put it to the test at an outdoor electronic concert that involved lots of jumping up and down, during a New York City heat advisory that had my foundation melting off, and even a quick dip in the pool in humid Miami.
+With its waterproof and smudge-proof formula, I've put it to the test at an outdoor electronic concert that involved lots of jumping up and down, during a heat advisory that had my foundation melting off, and even a quick dip in the pool.
 Yes, my eyebrows have stayed intact through it all.

 I never thought I'd see the day that a brow pencil would mean as much to me as my brow stylist.
 But hey, I also never thought I’d cut my hair — and that happened, too.